dasd412/dasd412/README.md

 # About Me

-## Backend Engineer who thinks in systems, not just code

-- Backend developer responsible for the entire lifecycle from MSA architecture design to operations
+## Engineer who designs and operates scalable backend systems with system-wide thinking
+- Have experience in building and operating MSA-based systems in Kubernetes environments and processing large-scale data.
-- Specializes in applying computer science principles to solve real-world technical challenges
+- Specialize in creatively solving technical problems by applying computer science principles to practical work.

-### Architecture Design & Implementation

-- Designed and implemented MSA architecture including 10+ microservices
-- Developed common libraries for MSA server construction
+## Architecture design and system optimization
-- Built JWT-based RBAC/ABAC hybrid authentication system
+- Designed RBAC/ABAC hybrid authentication system to consistently manage access control for over 10 sites
-- Established gRPC-based inter-service communication in MSA environment
-- Designed scalable library architecture for hardware communication protocols

-### System Optimization

-- Designed and implemented scheduler systems processing 170K+ daily data records
-- Analyzed and resolved transaction deadlock issues from MySQL locking mechanism perspective
+- Analyzed transaction deadlock issues in scheduler that updates 170,000 records daily and achieved 0% deadlock occurrence rate
+- Built microservice communication based on gRPC

-### Business Impact
+## Business contribution

-- Early team member at seed-stage startup: designed & built 70% of backend infrastructure, contributed to $4M TIPS investment
-- Enhanced team productivity through 150+ test cases and 25+ technical documentation
+- Contributed to securing 500 million KRW TIPS investment as an early member of seed-level startup through backend design and implementation
+- Completed urgent projects and met customer deadlines by adjusting work priorities through collaboration between planners and developers

 ***

 <div><h1>📚 STACKS</h1></div>